howtographql/howtographql/content/frontend/vue-apollo/9-pagination.md

 </Instruction>

-You now added two new routes: `/top` and `/new/:page`.
+You added two new routes: `/top` and `/new/:page`.
 The second one reads the value for `page` from the url so that this information is available inside the component that's rendered, here that's `LinkList`.

 The root route `/` now redirects to the first page of the route where new posts are displayed.